abiy006/React-Redux/README1.md

 $varA = $To3 + 'Loaded'
 $varB = $To5 + 'Loaded'

-(Get-Content -path "frontend\src\UCRUD\pages\UcrudXDetailPage.js" -Raw) -replace "THIS IS THE END OF PAYMENT AWAIT FUNCTIONS","THIS IS THE END OF PAYMENT AWAIT FUNCTIONS`n`n// THIS IS THE BEGINING OF $To4 AWAIT FUNCTIONS async function $varA(id) {
+(Get-Content -path "frontend\src\UCRUD\pages\UcrudXDetailPage.js" -Raw) -replace "THIS IS THE END OF STUDENT_DETAIL AWAIT FUNCTIONS","THIS IS THE END OF STUDENT_DETAIL AWAIT FUNCTIONS`n`n// THIS IS THE BEGINING OF $To4 AWAIT FUNCTIONS async function $varA(id) {
   const response = await fetch('http://localhost:8080/$To2/' + id);